openlang/proposals/Let/Let.md

 #### Relation to Expression

-An expanded `let` expression would be equivalent to any other expression meaning that an expanded `let` expression could be used for a `return` statement in a function as such:
+An expanded `let` expression would be equivalent to any other expression meaning that an expanded `let` expression could be assigned to a variable or used as the the return value of a function.

+(Assume `return` is the keyword used for returning a value from a function.)

     function Fun(b: Int) {
       return let a = 2 in a + b